 The Equine Science program offers students an extensive look into the science, research, management and training of horses.
 From lecture courses and enterprise classes to research and riding teams, students participating in this program have the opportunity for a comprehensive education in the area of equine sciences.
 Students can also tailor their curriculum to fit more specific equine-related careers such as studying nutrition or assisted reproductive therapies.

 Whether students have a minimal background with horses or have grown up on a ranch, the Equine Science program gives exposure to a variety of different facets in the industry.
 Additionally, Cal Poly is unique in its ability to provide enough natural land resources to sustain a large herd of horses.
 The Equine Center houses approximately 100 horses of all ages, uses, and disciplines for students to utilize for classes, labs, and riding.
 Students have the opportunity to take many unique classes at Cal Poly, which follow our “Learn By Doing” philosophy.
-Check out the History of the Equine Center for more infomation about our longstanding program.

 Below is a list of classes available to students.
 Complete class descriptions can be found in the Cal Poly Catalog.
 Animal Science majors can select Equine Science for their Career Elective Area, and non-majors can minor in Equine Science.